openjdk/jdk/src/utils/IdealGraphVisualizer/README.md

 Another way to dump graphs interactively is through the `Node::dump_bfs` functionality with the option `!` (run `p find_node(0)->dump_bfs(0,0,"H")` to see the complete list of options).
-One of the versions of this function also takes the three stack management registers to produce a C2 call stack:
+One of the versions of this function also takes the three stack management registers to produce a C2 stack trace:

 ```
 (gdb) p find_node(3)->dump_bfs(0, 0, "!", $sp, $fp, $pc)